kndugan/week27-badbank-react/README.md

 The page will reload when you make changes.

-## Roadmap of Future Improvements
+## Technology Used

+MongoDB
+Express
+React App
+NodeJS
+CORS
+LowDB

+## Features

+Current features include the ability to create account, make deposits, withdrawals, and check balance.

-Future improvements will include adding authentication and authorization with Firebase.
+Future feature improvements will include adding roles for different users, such as bank employee vs customer with Firebase authentication and authorization..

 ## Questions or Comments?